 Would-be traders should, however, expect to have to pay for some form of data and analytics tools, as free versions are not likely to offer everything a day trader requires for success.

 The other major cost involved with day trading is brokerage charges.
-Every day-trading platform in the UK will offer a different fee schedule, though many follow a similar pattern.
-Generally speaking, day trading platforms will charge a percentage-based fee which reduces as the volume of the trades grows, with a minimum fee for smaller trades.
+Every day trading platform in the UK will offer a different fee schedule, though many follow a similar pattern.
+Generally speaking, day trading platforms will charge a percentage-based fee, which reduces as the volume of the trades grows, with a minimum fee for smaller trades.

 Some trading apps or platforms will even offer free trading, but it’s important to understand how those platforms generate revenue.
 Some will recoup their costs through wider spreads, others will only offer a limited number of stocks or markets, and others will charge different fees for more complex investments like CFDs or forex.